UniMath/agda-unimath/src/universal-algebra/algebraic-theories.lagda.md

 ## Idea

-A theory is a collection of abstract equations over a signature `S` that we consider to 'hold' in the theory.
+An algebraic theory is a collection of abstract equations over a signature `S` that we consider to 'hold' in the theory.
 It is algebraic in the sense that we only require equations involving function symbols from the signature, in contrast to, say, requiring additional types of relations.

 ## Definitions